maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - Most of Rust codes are expressions
   - Expressions can be part of a statement
   - Any math operation is an expression
-  - Calling a function/macro is also an expression
+  - Calling a function or macro is also an expression
   - *A new block scope created with curly-braces `{}` is also an expression*
 - **Expressions do not end with semicolons**
   - *An expression with a semicolon is a statement*